lexcion/model-backtester/README.md

 ## How to Use

-- Click the link to launch the app on Binder.
+- Run the Jupyter Notebook and scroll down to the last output.
 - Adjust parameters using the interactive sliders.
 - Run simulations and analyze results.